 The Honors by Contract option provides up to 6 hours of Honors credit for Honors College students taking a departmental course at the 300 or 400 level.
 In order to earn Honors credit, the student must collaborate with the course’s instructor to create an additional assignment or learning element to raise the course to Honors level work and make at least a B on the additional project.
 Faculty interested in learning more about the Honors by Contract process and approving applications can do so via the Honors College Approval System.
 Click here to learn more about how to set up an Honors by Contract course.

-The deadline to apply for Honors by Contract for Fall semester is September 14, 2018.
+The deadline to apply for Honors by Contract for Spring semester is February 1, 2019.

-The deadline to apply for independent study for Fall semester is August 23, 2018.
+The deadline to apply for independent study for Spring semester is January 16, 2019.